MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-authentication-prepare-android-app.md

 1. **logcat_enabled**: Enables the logging functionality of the library.
 2. **pii_enabled**: Specifies whether messages containing personal data, or organizational data are logged.
 When set to false, logs won't contain personal data.
 When set to true, the logs might contain personal data.
-3. **log_level**: Used to decide which level of logging to enable.
-The supported log levels are:
+3. **log_level**: Use it to decide which level of logging to enable.
+Android supports the following log levels:
    1. ERROR
    2. WARNING
    3. INFO